-12/14/2012 ‘Instant’ Looks at Polaroid’s Land More from this episode Chuck Close used the 20×24 Polaroid camera to produce immense images of his own face, including this breakthrough 1979 work Self-Portrait/Composite/Nine Parts.
+12/14/2012 ‘Instant’ Looks at Polaroid’s Land Read Transcript More from this episode Chuck Close used the 20×24 Polaroid camera to produce immense images of his own face, including this breakthrough 1979 work Self-Portrait/Composite/Nine Parts.
 Photograph courtesy of ©Chuck Close and The Pace Gallery.
 Image from “Instant: The Story of Polaroid” by Christopher Bonanos published by Princeton Architectural Press, 2012 Writer Christopher Bonanos tells the story of analog instant photography and the man who invented it—Edwin Land, the scientist and co-founder of the Polaroid Corporation.
 Plus Flora Lichtman visits New York’s 20×24 Studio to capture a super-sized Polaroid camera in action.
 David Leventhal’s American Beauties series of 1989 and 1990, shot on the 20×24 camera, suggests both innocence and foreboding, play and something sinister.
 Copyright © David Leventhal.
 Image from “Instant: The Story of Polaroid” by Christopher Bonanos published by Princeton Architectural Press, 2012 Segment Guests Christopher Bonanos Christopher Bonanos is a writer for New York Magazine and the author of Instant: The Story of Polaroid (Princeton Architectural Press, 2012).
 He is based in New York, New York.
-More From Guest Flora Lichtman Flora Lichtman is host of The Adaptors podcast and former SciFri multimedia producer in New York, New York.
-More From Guest Meet the Producer About Annette Heist Annette Heist is a former senior producer for Science Friday.
+More From Guest Flora Lichtman Flora Lichtman is host of the podcast Every Little Thing.
+She’s a former Science Friday multimedia producer.
+More From Guest Meet the Producer Annette Heist About Annette Heist Annette Heist is a former senior producer for Science Friday.